CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ## NET_PACKET_ID_RGBCONTROLLER_UPDATEZONEMODE

 The client uses this ID to call the UpdateZoneMode() function of an RGBController device.
 The packet contains a data block.
 The format of the data block is shown below.
 The `pkt_dev_id` of this request's header indicates which controller you are calling UpdateZoneMode() on.
 See the [Device IDs](#device-ids) section for more information.

+## NET_PACKET_ID_RGBCONTROLLER_SETDEVICESPECIFICCONFIGURATION

+The client uses this ID to call the SetDeviceSpecificConfiguration function of an RGBController device.
+The `pkt_dev_id` of this request's header indicates which controller you are calling SetDeviceSpecificConfiguration on.
+See the [Device IDs](#device-ids) section for more information.

+## NET_PACKET_ID_RGBCONTROLLER_SETDEVICESPECIFICZONECONFIGURATION

+The client uses this ID to call the SetDeviceSpecificZoneConfiguration function of an RGBController device.
+The `pkt_dev_id` of this request's header indicates which controller you are calling SetDeviceSpecificZoneConfiguration on.
+See the [Device IDs](#device-ids) section for more information.

 ## NET_PACKET_ID_RGBCONTROLLER_SIGNALUPDATE